 8. The Incorrigible Guinea Pig

-Jack and the rat attempt to bond over a jigsaw puzzle.
+Jack and the guinea pig attempt to get along.

 8. The Incorrigible Guinea Pig